Zoo: Moral criticism

+In 2017, activist travel company Responsible Travel and anti-captive animal charity the Born Free Foundation conducted an independent survey of 1,000 members of the UK public who had visited a zoo in the previous five years, to gauge public understanding of zoos' contribution to conservation.
+The results showed that zoos spend on average ten times less than visitors expect on conservation.
+It also emerged that three-quarters of visitors would expect at least one-fifth of the animals in a zoo to be endangered.
+The actual figure, according to the Born Free Foundation, is 10%.

+In light of these findings and ongoing animal welfare concerns, in 2017, Responsible Travel became the first travel company to stop promoting holidays that include visits to a zoo.

 Live feeding

 In some countries, feeding live vertebrates to zoo animals is illegal under most circumstances.
 The UK Animal Welfare Act of 2006, for example, states that prey must be killed for feeding, unless this threatens the health of the predator.
 Some zoos had already adopted such practices prior to the implementation of such policies.
 London Zoo, for example, stopped feeding live vertebrates in the 20th century, long before the Animal Welfare Act.
 Despite being illegal in China, some zoos have been found to still feed live vertebrates to their predators.
 In some parks like Xiongsen Bear and Tiger Mountain Village, live chickens and other livestock were found to be thrown into the enclosures of tigers and other predators.
 In Guilin, in south-east China, live cows and pigs are thrown to tigers to amuse visitors.
 Other Chinese parks like Shenzhen Safari Park have already stopped this practice after facing heavy criticism.